-- 10.2.3 Charge for Leave Usage.
-A full one-day deduction will be made from the Sick Leave Allowance for an absence of more than one-half (1/2) day, including the Teacher's planning period.
-A deduction of one-half (1/2) day will be made from the sick leave balance for an absence of one-half (1/2) day or less, including the Teacher's planning period. - 10.2.4 Leave with Reimbursement at the Cost of a Substitute.
+10.2.3 Leave with Reimbursement at the Cost of a Substitute.
 If all accumulated sick leave has been used, a Teacher may take up to an additional twenty (20) days sick leave per year with the Teacher receiving a reduction in pay equal to a substitute Teacher's pay for the amount of additional days actually utilized.
 (Teachers may be eligible for Sick Leave Bank benefits under Section 10.3.)

-10.2.5 Unpaid Medical Leave.
-When a Teacher exhausts all full and partial paid sick leave, and he/she is unable to return to work, he/she must submit a request for medical leave, or an extension of medical leave, for a specified period of time accompanied by a statement of verification from a physician, to the District Privacy Officer.
+10.2.4 Unpaid Medical Leave.
+When a Teacher exhausts all full and partial paid sick leave, and he/she is unable to return to work, he/she must submit a request for medical leave, or an extension of medical leave, for a specified period of time accompanied by a statement of verification from a physician, to the District Privacy

+Officer.
 This leave can be used for the illness of a family member as previously defined.
 Such leave may be granted for a period not to exceed twelve (12) months, and shall be without pay.
 At least ten (10) business days prior to a Teacher returning to work, a physician's statement of release must be submitted to the District Privacy Officer.